Freddie Freeman Player Props: Dodgers vs. Cardinals

 Cardinals Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Cardinals pitching staff ranks eighth in the league.
+- The Cardinals pitching staff is seventh in the league with a collective 9.5 strikeouts per nine innings.

-- The Cardinals have the 16th-ranked team ERA among all league pitching staffs (4.30).
+- The Cardinals' 4.38 team ERA ranks 17th across all league pitching staffs.

-- Cardinals pitchers combine to give up 31 total home runs at a rate of 1.2 per game (to rank 19th in baseball).
+- Cardinals pitchers combine to rank 19th in baseball in home runs allowed (33 total, 1.2 per game).

-- Montgomery makes the start for the Cardinals, his sixth of the season.
-He is 2-3 with a 3.81 ERA and 25 strikeouts through 28 1/3 innings pitched.
+- Woodford (1-2 with a 5.47 ERA and 16 strikeouts in 24 2/3 innings pitched) gets the start for the Cardinals, his sixth of the season.

-- In his most recent time out on Tuesday, the lefty tossed six innings against the San Francisco Giants, giving up no earned runs while surrendering five hits.
+- The right-hander last appeared on Wednesday against the San Francisco Giants, when he went 5 1/3 innings, allowing two earned runs while giving up five hits.

+- The 26-year-old has put up an ERA of 5.47, with 5.8 strikeouts per nine innings, in five games this season.
+Opponents are batting .323 against him.

 © 2023 Data Skrive.
 All rights reserved.